rbhogal/game-save-app/README.md

 After finishing my react and redux course I wanted to create an app to practice by including these features
 * Authentication (Firebase Google)
 * HTTP Reqeusts/Consuming an API (IGDB API)
-* CRUD operation and a database (Firebase Realtime Database)
+* CRUD operations and a database (Firebase Realtime Database)

 Did you learn a lot?
 Oh yeah.
 Did it take long?
 2.5 months.
 Do I hate myself for jumping into the deep end as my first app without building up to this?
 Meh, kind of.